mbryzek/schema-evolution-manager/README.md

 fundamentally risky.
 We believe the best way to manage this risk is
 to:

-  1. To treat schema evolution changes as normal software releases as much as possible
+  1. Treat schema evolution changes as normal software releases as much as possible

   2. Manage schema versions as simple tarballs - artifacts are really